HannahHuckstep/PhlashNAMe/index.md

 With this function you can look for the shortest path in the network between 2 proteins of interest.

 ShortestPath takes in a measured input database [-idb], an output path [-op], a starting node id [-sid], a ending node id [-eid], the experiment name of interest [-en], and the weight type to be traversed [-ew] (can be either "Abundance" (a) or "Support" (s)).
-Using the example data from earlier we can look at the shortest path between the protein X (UniProt ID X) and Y (UniProt ID Y):
+This algorithm will traverse all edge types excepting small molecule and  Using the example data from earlier we can look at the shortest path between the protein X (UniProt ID X) and Y (UniProt ID Y):

 ```
 java -jar jars/ReactoSitePlus.jar -m ShortestPath -idb ./path/to/graph/ -op ./path/to/output/ -sid X -eid Y -en stim -ew a